hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 <% } %>
 ```

-With the second code snipped providing an element that effectively mimics a flash notification.
+With the second code snippet providing an element that effectively mimics a flash notification.

+### 01/08/23:

+#### Image upload, storage and access:

+`multer` is already installed as a package from the initial version of the app.
+I am also installing `multer-s3` and `@aws-sdk/client-s3`.

+After poring over a lot of documentation, articles and slack threads (20 or so tabs open by the end!)
+I have been able to upload to an old S3 bucket on the third or fourth attempmt.
+A big moment for me - more than half a year on from my last (and highly unsuccessful) attempt, getting it working this time around was largely painless, with the only snags being a minor region-related difficulty and the delayed realisation that `@aws-sdk/client-s3` can look into the `.env` file for variables.

+The next step is ensuring the uploaded images can now be accessed:

 ## Main Features & Fixes before rehost:
 **In bold if done.**